pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

-Whereas ``install_requires`` defines the dependencies for a single project, :ref:`Requirements Files <pip:Requirements Files>` are often used to define the requirements for a complete python environment.
+Whereas ``install_requires`` defines the dependencies for a single project, :ref:`Requirements Files <pip:Requirements Files>` are often used to define the requirements for a complete Python environment.

 Whereas ``install_requires`` requirements are minimal, requirements files often contain an exhaustive listing of pinned versions for the purpose of